nicolo-tellini/LICO/README.md

 # The Rational

 Pipelines are logically organised workflows made up of tools and custom scripts.
-Serving code in an appropriate and reusable way to the community is important to mantain the reproducibility of a scientific product.
+Serving code in an appropriate and reusable way is important to mantain the reproducibility of a scientific product and to provide the community with a way to face a problem and deal with specific tasks.

 > *"Computational analysis tools and pipelines should make the effort to be easily installable."*

 [Altuna Akalin](https://towardsdatascience.com/scientific-data-analysis-pipelines-and-reproducibility-75ff9df5b4c5) Bioinformatics Scientist.